icon-project/t-bears/README.md

 Message queue is used for inter-component communication.

-## Building source code
+## Building from source
  First, clone this project.
 Then go to the project folder, create a virtualenv environment, and run build script.
+You can then install T-Brears with the .whl file.
 ```bash
 $ virtualenv -p python3 venv  # Create a virtual environment.
 $ source venv/bin/activate    # Enter the virtual environment.